 The answer lies in the ground beneath our feet.
-The variations in morphology and makeup of the landscape of where the water is flowing and the direction of the least slope guide the path.
-Gravity causes the water to choose the path based on the slope; but since the landscape is composed of so many different elements that erode in different manners, the capability for the body of water to flow in a straight line is impossible.
-As the water flows, the landscape that it encounters erodes differently.
+The variations in morphology and makeup of the landscape where the water is flowing and the direction of the least slope guide the path.
+Gravity causes the water to choose the path based on the slope; but since the landscape is composed of so many elements that erode differently, the capability for the body of water to flow in a straight line is impossible.
 As it moves the landscape underneath it; and as the water deepens, each side erodes differently due to the makeup of the land.
-Whatever kind of material is there, it will erode at a different speed; and thusly will cause one side to erode more than the other.
+Whatever kind of material is there, it will erode at a different speed; and this will cause one side to erode more than the other.
 This causes a deviation from what would be a straight line.

 Most creeks are formed by water flowing from a larger body of water (ie a river) and either never reaching another body of water.
 Sometimes these small creeks flow downhill until they merge to form larger streams and rivers; but sometimes when enough water is flowing, due to the land eroding in different areas, the water expands its banks irregularly and braided channels are formed.
-You see this a lot when lakes rivers and creeks run dry; as is the case with Pages Lake that lies behind Camp Dixie.
-The Lake was formed by the low lying water eroding away at the banks over many years but the creek still continued out the other side.
-The water will come back whenever they open the dam that is located down the road; but for now all we see is the braided channels and stagnant water that is left behind.
+You see this a lot when lakes rivers and creeks run dry; as is the case with Pages Lake which lies behind Camp Dixie.
+The Lake was formed by the low-lying water eroding away at the banks over many years but the creek still continued out the other side.
+The water will come back whenever they open the dam that is located down the road, but for now, all we see is the braided channels and stagnant water that is left behind.

 The journey of a body of water is much like the journey of a human life.
 We all start at the same place: a newborn baby; but due to many factors, we all go down different paths.
 If we are ever guilty of not trying to move forward.
 If we ever stop trying, then we will become stagnant and lifeless just like the lake that has no movement.
 So keep moving my friends.
 God bless.